 Following a one-week therapy, T-Guard is then swiftly washed out of the body, and the T cel compartment will be rapidly restored with newly formed, normal behaving, T cells.
 T-Guard is not only very effective in killing activated T cells, but also acts through mechanisms that are associated with minimal side effects (via apoptosis).
 Moreover, due to T-Guard’s short half-life and narrow specificity (leaving immune bystander cells unharmed), patients are rendered less vulnerable to opportunistic infections as compared to currently available treatment options.

-T-Guard™ has been granted Orphan Designation in the EU and the US for the treatment of Graft-versus-Host Disease (GVHD), a frequent and potentially life-threatening complication of a bone marrow or blood stem cell transplantation.
+T-Guard™ has been granted Orphan Designation in the EU and in the US for the treatment of Graft-versus-Host Disease (GVHD), a frequent and potentially life-threatening complication of bone marrow or blood stem cell transplantation.

 A Patient’s Story